microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 ## Try Multi-turn prompt
 - Try the following utterances:
   1) Accessibility
-  2) Options
+  2. Options
-- You will notice that multi-turn prompts associated with the question are also returned in the responses.
+- You'll notice that multi-turn prompts associated with the question are also returned in the responses.

 ## Try Precise Answering
 - Try the following utterances: